emersonrp/bindcontrol/README.md

     * By-name pet selection
     * Next-pet / previous-pet binds

+* Popmenu Editor (beta)
+    * Install, edit, and delete popmenus in the correct game folder
+    * Easy GUI editing and testing of popmenus
+    * Generate macros to make popmenu buttons in-game

 ## TODO

-* Attempt to make every slash command in the game available in some way, typically via PowerBinder
+* Attempt to make every reasonable slash command in the game available in some way, typically via PowerBinder.
+What qualifies as a "reasonable slash command" is yet to be determined.
 * Access to MacOS for testing is via a MacOS VM several OS versions old.
-I don't want to buy an actual Mac just for this wee vanity project, so mileage may vary on how it acts in an actual recent Mac environment
+I don't want to buy an actual Mac just for this wee vanity project, so mileage may vary on how it acts in an actual recent Mac environment.
 * The Movement Powers page is a confusing forest of checkboxes, dating from the original CityBinder layout and needs some layout and documentation work.
-* "Bodyguard mode" as implemented in CityBinder doesn't work as intended, and might not be able to due to game restrictions
+* "Bodyguard mode" as implemented in CityBinder doesn't work as intended, and might not be able to due to game restrictions.
-* Investigate improvements to Mastermind binds to clarify and expand the behavior
+* Investigate improvements to Mastermind binds to clarify and expand the behavior.
+* The popmenu editor, on Windows, simply can't load pathologically large popmenus (tens of thousands of entries).
+This is a hard limit on the wx toolkit imposed by Windows itself, and can't be worked around in any way I can see.
+As there exist at least two menus this large "in the wild," further investigation is merited.
-* More error detection and handling
+* More error detection and handling.
-* Temporary powers in speed-on-demand
+* Temporary powers in speed-on-demand.
-* More and better help text and documentation
+* More and better help text and documentation.
-* Fix bugs as found
+* Fix bugs as found.
-* More internal work on initialization order of objects to speed up start time and avoid bootstrapping problems
+* More internal work on initialization order of objects to speed up start time and avoid bootstrapping problems.

 ## Using Binary Releases

 Binary releases of Python applications are a bit finicky and fragile, but are provided on the [latest release page](https://github.com/emersonrp/bindcontrol/releases).
 Feel free to try them, but if you have any trouble, skip down to [Running From Source](#running-from-source) below for an alternative, very deterministic, way of running BindControl.

 *Windows users*:  try the ZIP file and give feedback.
-If that works for you, it's the quickest path to victory.  <b>If you receive malware warnings when downloading</b>, please read <a href="Help/MalwareWarnings.md">my comments on that issue</a>.
+If that works for you, it's the quickest path to victory.  <b>If you receive malware warnings when downloading</b>, please read [my comments on that issue](Help/MalwareWarnings.md).

 *MacOS users*:  an experimental binary release has been made available.
 It is not signed and/or notarized, and might or might not work at all.
 Any feedback is encouraged.